Table Hosts vs. Open Invitation Banquets

 Segment Tables for Even Greater Fundraising

-You can even segment your tables further through offering VIP tables with a higher cost per table.
+You can even segment your tables further by offering VIP tables with a higher cost per table.
 You can market your VIP tables by placing them right in the front of the stage, giving VIP attendees dedicated time to meet your special speaker, or providing them with special services or benefits.

 This will enable you to bring in even more funds on tables alone.
 Plus, it will elevate your VIP donor experience, and perhaps even help regular table hosts desire purchasing a VIP table the next year when they see how awesome VIP tables seem at the event.